kaysond/trafficjam/README.md

         constraints: ['node.role==manager']
 ```

-#### Notes on docker swarm
-* Docker swarm services tag images with a sha256 hash to guarantee that every node runs the exact same container (since tags are mutable).
+**Note:** Docker Swarm services tag images with a sha256 hash to guarantee that every node runs the exact same container (since tags are mutable).
 When using the `ancestor` tag, ensure that the appropriate hash is included as shown in the examples.

+## Technical Details
-* Docker swarm employs a load balancer on each node whose IP address must be permitted to communicate to the subnet.
-Since each node (even a manager) is only aware of its own load balancer's IP address, TraefikJam must operate as a daemon to start a "child" service, collect the reported load balancer IP addresses, and update the service with the information.
+TraefikJam limits traffic between containers by adding the necessary iptables rules on the host.
+When Docker Swarm is in use, TraefikJam acts as a daemon that spawns a global mode service so that the rules are added to the correct network namespace on each host.
+This daemon-service method is also required because Docker Swarm employs a separate load balancer on each node whose IP address must be permitted to communicate to the subnet.
+Since each node (even a manager) is only aware of its own load balancer's IP address, the daemon must start the service, collect the reported load balancer IP addresses of all nodes, then update the service.

-## Operation
-TraefikJam limits traffic between containers by adding rules to the host iptables.
-The Docker network subnet and the IP addresses of whitelisted containers are determined.
-A rule is added to the end of the `DOCKER-USER` chain to jump to a `TRAEFIKJAM` chain.
-Then, several rules are added to a `TRAEFIKJAM`  chain in the filter table:
+First, TraefikJam queries the docker daemon to determine the specified network's subnet and the ID's of whitelisted containers.
+If Docker Swarm is in use, TraefikJam also determines the correct network namespace and load balancer IP on the host.

+TraefikJam then adds its own chain in the `filter` table called `TRAEFIKJAM`.
+It also adds a jump rule to the `DOCKER-USER` chain (or `FORWARD` for Docker Swarm) to jump to this chain: `iptables -t filter -I <chain> -j TRAEFIKJAM`

+Then, TraefikJam inserts several rules to the `TRAEFIKJAM` chain in the `filter` table which are ultimately evaluated top to bottom:
-1. Accept already-established traffic whose source and destination are the network subnet - `-s $SUBNET -d $SUBNET -m conntrack --ctstate RELATED,ESTABLISHED -j RETURN`
+1. Accept already-established traffic whose source and destination are the network subnet - `iptables -t filter -I TRAEFIKJAM -s $SUBNET -d $SUBNET -m conntrack --ctstate RELATED,ESTABLISHED -j RETURN`
-2. Accept traffic from whitelisted containers destined for the network subnet (this requires one rule per container) - `-s "$IP" -d "$SUBNET" -j RETURN`
+2. Accept traffic from whitelisted containers destined for the network subnet (this requires one rule per container) - `iptables -t filter -I TRAEFIKJAM -s "$IP" -d "$SUBNET" -j RETURN`
+3. (Docker Swarm only) Accept traffic from all load balancers (this requires one rule per node) - `iptables -t filter -I TRAEFIKJAM -s "$LOAD_BALANCER_IP" -d "$SUBNET" -j RETURN`
-3. Drop traffic whose source and destination are the network subnet - `-s "$SUBNET" -d "$SUBNET" -j DROP`
+4. Drop traffic whose source and destination are the network subnet - `iptables -t filter -I TRAEFIKJAM -s "$SUBNET" -d "$SUBNET" -j DROP`

-For Docker Swarm, another rule is added in the **2.** position allowing traffic from the overlay network's load balancers

-Additionally, a jump rule is added from the `INPUT` chain to the `TRAEFIKJAM_INPUT` chain.
-Two rules are added here:
+(Note that the script inserts the rules in reverse order since they're inserted to the top of the chain)

+Thus all traffic on the relevant subnet hits the `DROP` on Rule 4 except traffic initiated by the whitelisted containers (usually the reverse proxy).

+This alone is not sufficient to prevent inter-container communication, however.
+If a container has a port mapped to the host, other containers are still able to access it via the host ip address and the mapped port.
+This is because Rule 4 above only drops traffic within the subnet, not traffic to the outside, to allow containers to have internet access.

+This is blocked by another chain and set of rules.
+First, TraefikJam adds another chain in the `filter` table: `TRAEFIKJAM_INPUT`.
+Then it adds a jump rule to the `INPUT` chain: `iptables -t filter -I input -j TRAEFIKJAM_INPUT`.
+The `INPUT` chain is used here because the incoming packet is destined for an IP address assigned to the host and does not need to be forwarded.

+TraefikJam adds two rules to this new chain, again shown in final order:
-1. Accept already-established traffic whose source is the network subnet - `-s $SUBNET -m conntrack --ctstate RELATED,ESTABLISHED -j RETURN`
+1. Accept already-established traffic whose source is the network subnet - `iptables -t filter -I TRAEFIKJAM_INPUT -s $SUBNET -m conntrack --ctstate RELATED,ESTABLISHED -j RETURN`
-2. Drop traffic whose source is the network subnet - `-s "$SUBNET" -j DROP`
+2. Drop traffic whose source is the network subnet - `iptables -t filter -I TRAEFIKJAM_INPUT -s "$SUBNET" -j DROP`

-## Dependencies
-* Linux with iptables whose version matches the iptables in TraefikJam (currently `1.8.4 (legacy)`)
-* Docker >20.10.0